Understanding your CP06/CP06A notice | Internal Revenue Service

 What this notice is about

-We’re auditing your tax return and need documentation from you to verify the premium tax credit (PTC) you claimed.
-We are holding all or part of your refund, pending the result of this audit, because of this discrepancy with your PTC.
+We’re auditing your tax return and need documentation from you to verify the Premium Tax Credit (PTC) you claimed.
+If you received CP06, we’re holding all or part of your refund until the audit is completed.

 What you need to do